The-OpenROAD-Project/OpenROAD/docs/user/InstructionsForAutoTuner.md

 # Instructions for AutoTuner with Ray

-_AutoTuner_ is a “no-human-in-loop” parameter tuning framework for commercial and academic RTL-to-GDS flows.
+_AutoTuner_ is a "no-human-in-loop" parameter tuning framework for commercial and academic RTL-to-GDS flows.
 AutoTuner provides a generic interface where users can define parameter configuration as JSON objects.
 This enables AutoTuner to easily support various tools and flows.
 AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture PPA of individual search trials.
 With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different PPA goals.